RamzesIX/med-app-be/README.md

-# med-app-be
+# [Showcase][NestJs] Server app
-Server application used to manage medical information like diseases, risks or symptoms.
+Showcase app to check my personal code quality and architectural decisions.
+The repository contains the server application used to manage medical information like diseases, risks or symptoms.
+You can find and check the client app [here](https://github.com/RamzesIX/med-app-fe).

 ### Prerequisites